GoogleChrome/web.dev/src/site/content/en/learn/css/spacing/index.md

 A good way to achieve this is use consistent measures for your spacing.

-For example, you could commit to using `20px` as a consistent measure for all gaps between elements— known as gutters—so all layouts look and feel consistent.
+For example, you could commit to using `20px` as a consistent measure for all gaps between elements—known as gutters—so all layouts look and feel consistent.
 You could also decide to use `1em` as the vertical spacing between flow content, which would achieve consistent spacing based on the element's `font-size`.
 Whatever you choose,